A wooden artist mannequin with a blank face, standing against a plain background.

 Somatic therapy helps clients become more attuned to their physical sensations, emotions, and patterns of tension, creating opportunities for release and self-regulation.
 By incorporating practices such as mindful breathing, body awareness, and gentle movement, these techniques facilitate the release of stored emotional distress and promote a sense of safety and grounding.
 Clients often experience improved emotional resilience, reduced stress, and a deeper connection to themselves.
 Somatic therapy empowers individuals to not only process difficult emotions but also develop tools to navigate future challenges with greater balance and well-being.

-IFS & Attachment theory
+IFS & Parts Work

 Supporting Diversity and Empowerment.